 SBA loans are small business loans that are guaranteed by the federal government.
 The SBA backs the small business loans issued by approved lenders, guaranteeing up to 85% of the loan value.
 That alleviates a lot of the risk to the lender if the borrower were to default.

-“We provide that guarantee that allows [lenders] to be more generous in their terms," she said.
-"That generosity helps the small business in cash flow and repayment terms – it helps them to get financing when they’re startup businesses.”
+“We provide that guarantee that allows [lenders] to be more generous in their terms,” said Dianna Seaborn, director of the office of financial assistance in the SBA’s Office of Capital Access.
+“That generosity helps the small business in cash flow and repayment terms – it helps them to get financing when they’re startup businesses.”

 “It’s very complicated to the average banker,” he said.
 “It’s not complicated once you’re mentored through the whole thing and spend a few years in it.”

-The SBA needs a lot more information from you and the lender to back the loan.
+SBA loans differ from conventional bank loans in that the borrower usually has a “riskier” financial profile compared to individuals applying for a conventional loan from a bank.
+This means one thing: paperwork.
+The SBA needs a lot more information from you and the lender to guarantee the loan.
 However, by partnering with a bank or lender that has an experienced SBA department, Espinosa said the loans can be completed with minimal headaches.

-“To get an SBA loan, the paperwork [requires providing] more documentation, … and the process to get approved … is going to be longer than some of the other small business loan products that are out there today,” said Joe Camberato, co-founder and president of National Business Capital.
+“To get an SBA loan, the paperwork [requires providing] more documentation, … and the process to get approved … is going to be longer than some of the other small business loan products that are out there today,” said Joe Camberato, co-founder and CEO of National Business Capital.